brianchowlab/OSP/README.md

 **Step 6.** *Install Arduino IDE* -  Visit the following [LINK](https://www.arduino.cc/en/Main/Software) to download the latest Arduino IDE.

 **Step 7.** *Upload OSP script onto Arduino UNO* - Using the Arduino IDE open up the OSP Arduino script located in the cloned respository folder *OSP\Software\Arduino Files\OSP_Serial_Communication*.
-Make sure the Arduino is connected via USB and click the **UPLOAD** button in the Arduino IDE.
+Make sure the Arduino is to the OSP device and that the OSP device is connected to your computer via USB and click the **UPLOAD** button in the Arduino IDE.

 **Step 8.** ***(ONLY WINDOWS USERS)*** *Setting up Seabreeze Drivers* - Visit the following [LINK](https://github.com/ap--/python-seabreeze/blob/master/misc/windows-driver-files.zip) and download the Windows Seabreeze drivers zip file.
 Extract it to a known location.
 Connect your computer to the OSP device via USB.
 Then open up *Device Manager* on your Windows machine, find the spectrometer in the list (most likely called STS), *right click it* and choose *Update Driver Software*.
 A windows will pop up.
 Navigate to the folder where you extracted the Windows Seabreeze drivers file and select it.